chanjunweimy/CS4246_Project1_DepressionPrediction/prediction_part_2/README.md

 ##  Requirements
 Some Python libraries are required in order to run the code.
-Make you have them: matplotlib, sklearn, numpy and scipy.
+Make you have them: matplotlib, sklearn, numpy and scipy, [GPy](https://github.com/SheffieldML/GPy), [GPyOpt](https://github.com/SheffieldML/GPyOpt).

 ## Run the code
 Go in the folder "prediction", and run "python compare.py"